mitsuhiko/minijinja/examples/wasm-yew/README.md

 # wasm-basic

-A simple example of how to use the `wasm-bindgen` crate and MiniJinja together to render a template from a string.
+A simple example of how to use the `yew` and MiniJinja together to render a template from a string.

 This example uses [Trunk](https://trunkrs.dev/), which will build the project and bundle everything together.
 It's similar to wasm-pack, but wasm-pack doesn't